Dialpad recommends using a noise-canceling USB connected wireless/wired HD headset to ensure the best quality of service.

 Dialpad recommends to not use Plug and Play driverless headsets as they will often have quality issues, as drivers do not update and custom settings may not be applied.

 For optimal service, Dialpad suggests users use a Plantronics and officially supports the command button use for Plantronics headsets via downloading the Plantronics third-party software to integrate with Dialpad.

-To use the command buttons to answer and end Dialpad calls from either the Native or Chrome app, you'll need to:
+To use the command buttons to answer and end Dialpad calls from the Native app only, you'll need to: